A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Non-Stationary Kernels

 \subsection{Performance Measures}

 Throughout our computational experiments, we will measure the performance via three different error metrics as a function of training time.
 We argue that this allows us to compare methodologies across different implementations as long as all tests are run on the same computing architecture with similar hardware utilization.
-As for error metrics, we utilize the log marginal likelihood (Equation \ref{eqn:log_likelihood}), the root mean square error (RMSE), and the Continuous Ranked Probability Score (CRPS).
+As for error metrics, we utilize the log marginal likelihood (LML, Equation \ref{eqn:log_likelihood}), the root mean square error (RMSE), and the Continuous Ranked Probability Score (CRPS).
+The RMSE and CRPS are evaluated on test data points that are not part of the training data set.
 The RMSE is defined as

 where $y_i$ are the data values of the test dataset and $f^i_0$ are the posterior mean predictions.
 The RMSE metric provides a measure of how closely the model's predictions align with the actual values --- approaching zero as fit quality improves --- while the log marginal likelihood evaluates the fit of the Gaussian Process model given the observed data.
 The log marginal likelihood will increase as the model fits the data more accurately.
 The CRPS is defined as